What Are NEMA Ratings for Enclosure

 Type 6P

-Indoor or outdoor locations where equipment may be submersed for extended periods of time occasionally.
+Indoor or outdoor locations where equipment may be submersed for extended periods occasionally.

 Type 7

-Enclosures can withstand the pressures of internal explosion of specified gases and will not be ignited when it exposed to explosive gas-air mixture.
+Enclosures can withstand the pressures of the internal explosion of specified gases and will not be ignited when exposed to an explosive gas-air mixture.
 Enclosures that meet explosion, hydro-static, and temperature tests.

 Type 9